Can a pedestrian hit by a car get compensation? You’ll find out in a moment.

 A pedestrian was walking in a crosswalk in Little Havana, Miami-Dade County, Florida.
 A driver of a car hit the pedestrian.
 Here is the diagram from the Florida traffic crash report:

-She hired me shortly after the accident.
-Here is a photo of her (in my office) with a sling for her shoulder injury.
+Here is a photo of her with a sling for her shoulder injury.

 As you can see from the photo, she has bruising on her left arm.
 Accident victims should take photos of any bruising of their arm.
 The victim can use this if the insurance company tries to argue that the claimant had the injury before the accident.

 Specifically, her shoulder fracture was an impacted comminuted fracture of the humeral neck.
 There was displacement of the greater tuberosity.